knyzorg/messenger-abstract/README.md

+# Unstable af

+This repository is not stable.
+I would suggest not using it in a production setting but damn, don't use it AT ALL for now.

 # Messenger Events

 Messenger Events is an abstraction layer over the more popular [`facebook-chat-api`](https://github.com/Schmavery/facebook-chat-api/) and has as an objective to simplify the library and make it overall more consistent through embracing immutable Object-Oriented design.